Subrat29/News-app/README.md

 - Explore the app, browse articles, and test its features.
 - Customize the app as per your preferences and development needs.

+- ## Contributing

+Contributions are welcome!
+Feel free to open issues and submit pull requests to help enhance this project.🤝😁

 ## Contributing